Pudendal nerve: Function

 The pudendal nerve has both motor (control of muscles) and sensory functions.
-It does not carry parasympathetic fibers but does carry sympathetic (autonomic) fibers.
+It also carries sympathetic autonomic fibers (but not parasympathetic fibers).

+Sensory

 The pudendal nerve supplies sensation to the penis in males, and to the clitoris in females, which travels through the branches of both the dorsal nerve of the penis and the dorsal nerve of the clitoris.
-The posterior scrotum in males and the labia in females are also supplied, via the posterior scrotal nerves (males) or posterior labial nerves (females).
+The posterior scrotum in males and the labia majora in females are also supplied, via the posterior scrotal nerves (males) or posterior labial nerves (females).
 The pudendal nerve is one of several nerves supplying sensation to these areas.
 Branches also supply sensation to the anal canal.
 By providing sensation to the penis and the clitoris, the pudendal nerve is responsible for the afferent component of penile erection and clitoral erection.

-It is also responsible for ejaculation.
+Motor

-Branches also innervate muscles of the perineum and the pelvic floor; namely, the bulbospongiosus and the ischiocavernosus muscles respectively, the levator ani muscle (including the Iliococcygeus, pubococcygeus, puborectalis and either pubovaginalis in females or puboprostaticus in males) the external anal sphincter (via the inferior anal branch), and male or female external urethral sphincter.
+Branches innervate muscles of the perineum and the pelvic floor; namely, the bulbospongiosus and the ischiocavernosus muscles respectively, the levator ani muscle (including the Iliococcygeus, pubococcygeus, puborectalis and either pubovaginalis in females or puboprostaticus in males) the external anal sphincter (via the inferior anal branch), and male or female external urethral sphincter.

 As it functions to innervate the external urethral sphincter it is responsible for the tone of the sphincter mediated via acetylcholine release.
 This means that during periods of increased acetylcholine release the skeletal muscle in the external urethral sphincter contracts, causing urinary retention.
 Whereas in periods of decreased acetylcholine release the skeletal muscle in the external urethral sphincter relaxes, allowing voiding of the bladder to occur.
-(Clarification: Unlike the internal sphincter muscle, the external sphincter is made of skeletal muscle, therefore it is under voluntary control of the somatic nervous system.)
+(Unlike the internal sphincter muscle, the external sphincter is made of skeletal muscle, therefore it is under voluntary control of the somatic nervous system.)

+It is also responsible for ejaculation.

 Clinical significance

+The pudendal nerve may be tested by elicitation of the anocutaneous reflex ("anal wink").